 Thirteen year-old Jack Josey followed by Rim Kelley on a Saturday afternoon KAZZ-FM shift change in 1967

 Live remote broadcasts

 Live broadcasts from Austin-area night clubs weren't all KAZZ was doing during '66 and '67.
-When KAZZ moved across the hall from its original two-room suite on the 10th floor of the Perry Brooks Building, it doubled its space and outfitted a production room, complete with a two-turntable and microphone mixer that fed the station's two Ampex 354 2-track recorders.
+When KAZZ moved across the hall from its original two-room suite on the 10th floor of the Perry Brooks Building, it doubled its space and outfitted a production room, complete with a two-turntable and microphone mixer set-up that fed the station's Ampex 350 and Ampex 354 2-track recorders.
 It was in the production room that the deejays recorded commercials for local businesses and public service announcements for local charities.
 The production room mixing console was built into a folding table and, therefore, was relatively easy to transport in the back of a station wagon, so with some frequency, Bill Sr. would haul it to the facilities of regular station advertisers, like the Cinema Theater in Capitol Plaza and G. C. Murphy's in Hancock Center, for remote broadcasts of Rim's Saturday rock 'n' roll show.
 Like KAZZ's night club broadcasts, the signal from the production console was transmitted back to the station over telephone lines.